When Is Degree Enough? Bounds on Degree-Eigenvector Misalignment in Assortative Structured Networks: Concluding remarks

 \section{Concluding remarks}

 Applied researchers working in data-scarce environments seldom have the information necessary to compute the eigenvectors of the network.
 Since the eigenvector is a good description of the systemic significance of nodes---whether it be firms about to foreclose or humans about to transmit a disease---the researcher is left with having to proxy it.
 Which he typically does with the degree vector\footnote{ Typically, the number of connections of a node is more easily known than the entire network structure.}.
 Over the years, a certain `folk theorem' has emerged around this substitution, which claims that the procedure is not all too bad when the network has neutral degree-mixing and lacks meso structures.
 This folk theorem, however, does not tell us anything about the error introduced by the substitution in networks that violate the neutrality assumptions.
 This paper presents analytical bounds on the error that is born from substituting the degree-vector for the eigenvector in assortative networks with a modicum of meso structures.
 We start from a neutral benchmark in which degree and eigenvector centrality align, and then introduce four common departures from neutrality: degree assortativity, community structure, core-periphery organization, and short directed cycles.
-For each departure, we describe a degree-preserving rewiring mechanism that strengthens the corresponding structure, construct the induced perturbation of the adjacency matrix, and translate it into an upper bound on the deviation angle between the degree vector and the leading eigenvector via the Stewart-Sun Perturbation Bound.
+For each departure, we describe a degree-preserving rewiring mechanism that strengthens the corresponding structure, construct the induced perturbation of the adjacency matrix, and translate it into an upper bound on the deviation angle between the degree vector and the leading eigenvector via the Stewart-Sun Perturbation Theorem.
+We broaden this methodology to encompass weighted networks as well, showing that continuous strength-preserving weight transfers yield analogous analytical bounds.
+Furthermore, our theoretical framework is complemented by numerical simulations that illustrate the real-time dynamics of eigenvector rotation, explicitly mapping the wandering and targeted drifting of the deviation angle under various structural perturbations.
 With this procedure, we placed a boundary around an error term of some empirical importance in economics, epidemiology, opinion dynamics, and other applied sciences. \\